Discrepancies in the distribution of Gaussian primes: Distribution of the angles of Gaussian primes

 \begin{theo} Assume the Generalized Riemann Hypothesis.
 Let $\phi$ be a $2\pi$-periodic even function on $\mathbf{R}$, with Fourier coefficients $\hat{\phi}(m) := \frac{1}{2\pi}\int_{-\pi}^{\pi} \phi(t)e^{2i\pi mt} \diff t$ for $m \in \mathbf{Z}$, satisfying $\hat{\phi}(m) \ll \lvert m\rvert^{-1 -\epsilon}$ for some $\epsilon >0$.
 Then the function

 admits a limiting logarithmic distribution $\mu_{\phi}$ as $x\rightarrow\infty$.

-Assume also that the vanishing at $s= \frac12$ of the Hecke $L$-functions involved is exactly given by the sign of its functional equation.
+Moreover, let $\xi$ be the Hecke character defined in~\eqref{def xi} and assume that the vanishing at $s= \frac12$ of the Hecke $L$-functions $L(s,\xi^m)$ of the powers $\xi^m$ is exactly given by the sign of its functional equation.
 Then the average value of $\mu_{\phi}$ is equal to

 where the integral is understood as the Cauchy principal value. \end{theo} Theorem~\ref{Th race Gaussian primes} is just an $\epsilon$ away from Conjecture~\ref{Conj bias even odd}.
 Indeed, we would like to choose $\phi$ to be a step function but the $m$-th Fourier coefficient of such a function is of size $\lvert m\rvert^{-1}$.
+This will be discussed further in Section~\ref{Sec Heuristic}.

-However, as the function $\phi$ can be chosen very generally, it actually gives fine information on the distribution of the angles $\theta_p$.
+However, as the function $\phi$ can be chosen very general, it actually gives fine information on the distribution of the angles $\theta_p$.
 Figure~\ref{fig hist angles} shows the difference between a histogram of the distribution of the angles $\theta_{p}$ and equidistribution.
 We observe some irregularities in the otherwise relatively well equidistributed behaviour happening at $\frac{\pi}{4}$ and $\frac{3\pi}{4}$ corresponding to the poles of $\frac{\cos(t)}{\cos(2t)}$.
 This irregularity might only be due to our ``unfolding'' of the angle $\theta_p$ (observe that the angle $2\theta_p$ or even $4\theta_p$ is more usually studied in the literature \cite{Kubilius50,Coleman,RudnickWaxman} and does not exhibit such a bias).
 We note that our choice of $a + 2ib \equiv 1 \bmod (2+2i)$ imply that the only possibilities for $\lvert a\rvert$ and $\lvert 2b\rvert$ to be very close to each other are $a= \pm2b+1$ while $a = \pm 2b -1$ are excluded.
 This could explain the behaviour of the distribution around $\frac{\pi}{4}$ and $\frac{3\pi}{4}$.

 In the case $\phi$ is $\pi$-periodic with mean value $0$, we find that the mean value of $\mu_{\phi}$ is equal to $\frac{- \phi(\pi)}{2}$, this indicates a bias in the distribution of the angles $\theta_p$ due to the fact that our sum defining $E_{\phi}$ does not include the inert primes $p\equiv 3 \bmod 4$.